junyongyou/triq/README.md

 CaHDC [End-to-end blind image quality prediction with cascaded deep neural network](https://web.xidian.edu.cn/wjj/files/20190620_152557.zip)

+## Comparison results
+We have conducted several experiments to evaluate the performance of TRIQ, please see [results.pdf](results.pdf) for detailed results.

 ## Error report
 In case errors/exceptions are encountered, please first check all the paths.
 After fixing the path isse, please report any errors in Issues.